 I began working with metal during an undergraduate anthropology project in Cameroon in 1997, where I studied how Baka Pygmies turned worn machetes into utility knives.
 I later worked with street-jewelers in Costa Rica, learning small metals techniques, before taking a more formal route to education by attending blacksmithing workshops at the John C. Campbell Folkschool in North Carolina.
 After I received my BA from the Friends World Program of Long Island University, I was an Artist-in-Residence at the Appalachian Center for Crafts in Tennessee from 2001 to 2003, during which time I focused on utilitarian forged ironwork, including furniture and kitchenware.
-I began earnestly making sculptures in 2004 when I entered the Master of Fine Arts in Metals program at Southern Illinois University Carbondale.
-Making work which viewers can touch and use remained central to my work, and throughout my graduate studies Benjamin focused on interactive mechanical deviceswhich addressed human experience.
-After receiving my MFA, Irelocated to Oakland California, where I continue to explore the depths of mechanical sculpture.
-His current fascinations include pseudo-random and 3-dimensional movements, as well as 3-D printing in metal.
+I began earnestly making sculpture in 2004 when I entered the Master of Fine Arts in Metals program at Southern Illinois University at Carbondale.
+Making work that viewers can touch and use remained central to my work, and throughout my graduate studies I focused on interactive mechanical devices which addressed human experience.
+After receiving my MFA, I spent 10 years in California's Bay Area, where I began making cocktail mixing machines and incorporated CAD and digital tools into my practice.
+I now live in Amherst Massachusetts.